 - $18-or more per square foot – This is ideal for those who want a realistic natural stone look which involves hand-scored and hand-painted surfaces.

-If you are planning on having your outdoor space enhanced for a more aesthetic look, it is but normal to ask “how much does stamped concrete cost?”
+If you are planning on having your outdoor space enhanced for a more aesthetic look, it is but normal to ask “how much does stamped concrete cost per sq ft?”
 Not only does it give you an idea of how much you have to cut out from your finances, it also gives you something to discuss with stamped concrete contractors.
 If you want to lower the cost without compromising the visual enhancement you are aiming for, consider some of these tips:

-Have one pattern flow throughout the outdoor area.
 Sure, it can be interesting to have several types of patterns but it can also be quite confusing to look at.
-If your driveway is connected to your patio, why not use the same pattern from your drive, to the walkway, and all the way to the patio?
+If your driveway is connected to your patio, why not use the same pattern from your drive to the walkway, and all the way to the patio?
 Not only does it look consistent, it also gives guests the impression that they are all interconnected, thus, reducing confusion.